nicelion/platformer/README.md

 - Update the display_stats function so that it shows the name of the current level.
 (NEW)
 - If you kill enemies (in the 'Hard' section), award different point values based on the type of enemy killed.
 (WIP)

+- Add a victory sound that plays when the game is won.
+This should play instead of the normal end-of-level sound.
+(WIP)
+- Make power-ups give points to the player.
+(WIP)
+- Make a bad item which takes points away from the player.
+(WIP)
+- Add a prize other than a coin and give it a point value.
+(WIP)

 ### Medium
 - Design a complex standard level.
 Your level should be at least 60 blocks long.
 - Create your own custom artwork. http://www.piskelapp.com/ is a good site for this.